Sara Strehle Duke

 Ben Kingsland is a professional playwright, actor, and teaching artist.
 His plays are published by Playscripts.com and Heuer Publishing.
 He graduated Phi Beta Kappa from Johns Hopkins with a BA in Writing.

 Amy Thompson loves theatre and working with children.
 She has run the Shakespeare program at Nottingham Elementary School in Arlington since 2007, where she has directed productions of As You Like It, Richard III, A Midsummer Night’s Dream, and Macbeth.
-She is an affiliated teaching artist with the Folger Shakespeare Library Education Department.
+She is an affiliated teaching artist with the Folger Shakespeare Library, where she introduces students in grades K-12 to Shakespeare’s life and works.
 She also acts in local theatre productions and festivals.
 At Encore Stage & Studio, Amy has taught afterschool and weekend drama classes, summer camps, and served as assistant director and fight director for A Night at the Wax Museum.
 She is currently pursuing her Master of Arts in Theatre Education at Catholic University.

 Douglas Ullman, Jr., Musical Director of Encore Show Choir

 A vocal performance graduate of New York University’s Steinhardt School is the Musical Director of The Encore Show Choir.
 He has worked as an actor and singer, most notably in the current off-Broadway production of The Fantasticks (The Must and Matt).
 Other credit include the Asian tour of The Sound of Music (Rolf), A Funny Thing…(Hero) at Florida Repertory Theatre, Ragtime (Younger Brother,) Fiorello!, Grease (Doody), and Godspell, as well as numerous readings and workshops.

 Sara Conrad, Choreographer and Teaching Artist